artemyarulin/0L/thoughts.md

 #### 2016-04-17 Sun

 - If we would provide automatic solution, then control would be lost, which means it wouldn't work in every case (most likely otherwise - it **would work** with just a few cases).
 General solution would be to provide a language where every case could be described.
-This our goal
+This is our goal
 - Example application idea: Counter + save number on disk, where IO takes 1 second.
 Can we express requirements like:
   - IO is expensive and we should minimize it (throttling)
   - IO is free, can we achieve latency zero?
 Pre-save